intob/godave/readme.md

 # Dave - Distributed Key-Value Store

-Dave is a decentralized key-value store built on UDP, designed for efficient data distribution and storage prioritization using proof-of-work.
+Dave is a peer-to-peer key-value store built on UDP, designed for efficient data distribution and resource allocation using xor metric and proof-of-work.

 ## Core Features